MekaelWasti/CSCI-2020U---Group-Project/README.md

 Final Project for CSCI 2020U by: Mekael Wasti - 100780179, Gavin Bosman - 100781902, Ammar Hatiya - 100746962

+**THE JAR IS AVAILABLE IN THE RELEASE SECTION ON THE MAIN PAGE OF THIS REPO TO THE RIGHT**

-REPO TO CHAT PROGRAM FOR THIS PROJECT: https://github.com/MekaelWasti/Java-Chat-Server-PRISM-Without-GUI-
+REPO TO CHAT PROGRAM FOR THIS PROJECT: https://github.com/MekaelWasti/Java-Chat-Server-PRISM

 ## Description